RolandMunsil/ParadigmFileExtractor/Filesystem details.md

 ### Racing game format
 The file table itself also has a file header - it starts with the string "FORM", followed by the length of the file table.
 After that is "UVFT", the file table's magic word.
 I assume the "FT" stands for File Table.

 After this, there's just a bunch of lists of offsets.
-These lists start with a four-letter string, which in almost all cases is the magic word of all of the files in the list, then the length of the list in byes, and then a bunch of four-byte numbers which are offsets to the starts of files.
+These lists start with a four-letter string, which in almost all cases is the magic word of all of the files in the list, then the length of the list in bytes, and then a bunch of four-byte numbers which are offsets to the starts of files.
 These offsets are from the first address ending in 0 after the end of the file table.
 So, for example, if the file table ended at `0x25FC8`, the offsets would be from `0x25FD0`.

 ![](https://github.com/RolandMunsil/ParadigmFileExtractor/blob/master/Documentation%20Images/file-table.png)